lkodinsson/MARS/Core/Characters/Talents.md

 Your speed is increased by 2m, and one of the move actions you take each turn is not affected by difficult terrain.

-## Natural Intuition

-**Cost:** 8 EXP

-**Requirements:** Max Intelligence 11+, Trained in Perception

-Your ability to notice and remember details has expanded your natural perceptions.
-You can always tell the time of day, what direction is north, and where the nearest source of running water is.
-These abilities persist even in conditions where they would otherwise not be possible.

 ## Nimble

 **Cost:** 8 EXP